BastiHz/ChaosBalls/README.md

 The balls start at almost the same position but after just a few bounces their paths differ wildly.

 Requires Pygame.
 Run simulation.py to start.
 Press spacebar to pause or unpause.
+Press R to reset the balls.

 ![example picture](example.png)